Atattia/chat-application-api/README.md

 ## Overview

-This project is a chat application API built with Ruby on Rails.
-It provides endpoints for managing applications, chats, and messages.
-The API supports creating and retrieving applications, creating and managing chats within an application, and sending and updating messages within a chat.
-Additionally, it offers functionality for searching messages.
+A chat application API made with Ruby on Rails.
+It provides endpoints for creating applications that contain chats, chats, and messages.

+The API supports creating and retrieving an instance of an application that contain chats, creating and managing chats within an application, and sending and updating messages within a chat.

+It also offers functionality for searching messages using ElasticSearch.

 ## Table of Contents